-A Savings Incentive Match Plan for Employees, referred to as a SIMPLE IRA, is a retirement plan specifically for small business owners.
+A Savings Incentive Match Plan for Employees, or SIMPLE IRA, is a retirement plan specifically for small business owners.
 The SIMPLE IRA is a cost-effective, simple (duh) solution.
 It’s appealing for small business owners because it avoids the reporting requirements and is much less expensive than a 401(k), yet allows employee contributions, unlike a SEP IRA.

 Small business owners have a much more difficult time saving for retirement.
 That’s a fact.
 Whether it’s inconsistent cash flow, employee turnover, or focusing on business growth, all too often, saving for retirement is allowed to fall by the wayside.
 It shouldn’t have to be that way.

 A SIMPLE IRA may be the answer.
-Easy to set up, maintain, and with comparatively small financial commitment, a SIMPLE IRA checks off all of the boxes for many small businesses.
+Easy to set up and maintain, with a comparatively small financial commitment, a SIMPLE IRA checks off all the boxes for many small businesses.

 SIMPLE IRA Employer Requirements